-Refrigerator: Once the sauce has cooled, store in an airtight container in the refrigerator for up to five days.
-Some say this can be stored up to one month- but I promise it won’t last that long!
+Refrigerator: Once the sauce has cooled, store it in an airtight container in the refrigerator for up to five days.
+Some say this can be stored up to one month- but I promise it won't last that long!

 Freezer: Transfer to an airtight container and freeze buffalo sauce for up to three months.